chickenn00dle/flexy-framework/README.md

-# Workflow Template
+# Canvas Template

-This project is a template for future web projects utilizing Sass, Compass & Coffeescript
+A blank slate from which to begin all of your design journeys (Sass, Compass & Coffeescript)

 ## Getting Started